-Marc is listed in the 2020 and the nine years immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
-He was recognized as a New York “Super Lawyer” in Intellectual Property by Super Lawyers magazine in 2019 and the nine years immediately preceding, and he was named a Top 100 New York Metro "Super Lawyer" for Intellectual Property in 2020 and also in 2018 and the six years immediately preceding.
+Marc is listed in the 2021 and the ten immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+He was recognized as a New York “Super Lawyer” in Intellectual Property by Super Lawyers magazine in 2020 and the ten years immediately preceding, and he was named a Top 100 New York Metro "Super Lawyer" for Intellectual Property in 2020 and also in 2018 and the six years immediately preceding.
 Marc was recognized in 2020 and 2021 by The Best Lawyers in America® for Franchise Law.
 He has been recognized as an "IP Star" in 2020 and the seven years immediately preceding by Managing Intellectual Property magazine.
-In 2017, 2018, and 2019 Marc was recognized by Who's Who Legal as a Global Leader for Franchising and Trademarks.
-He was named a franchise "Legal Eagle" in 2018, 2019 and 2020 by Franchise Times.
+In 2017, 2018, 2019 and 2020, Marc was recognized by Who's Who Legal as a Global Leader for Franchising and Trademarks.
+He was named a franchise "Legal Eagle" in 2018, 2019, 2020 and 2021 by Franchise Times.
 Marc was also recommended by Legal 500 US in 2015, 2016, 2017 and 2018 for Copyright and in 2019 and 2020 for Non-Contentious Trademark Law.
 In 2013, he received the Lexology Client Choice Guide - International 2013 Award and is the sole winner in the Intellectual Property: Copyright category for New York.
 Marc was also listed in the 2012 and the four years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Intellectual Property: Trademark & Copyright.
 Chambers noted that Marc has "tremendous business savvy and is tenacious in his work ethic," according to his clients (2012).